Layr-Labs/eigenlayer-docs/docs/eigenda/system-performance-and-customization.md

 to consider the blob dispersal successful.
-As such, clients can use this setting to customize liveness requirements (a low Quorum Threshold means that a smaller set of operators can support a dispersal request, whereas a high Quorum Threshold quires more operators to be available to provide liveness).
+As such, clients can use this setting to customize liveness requirements (a low Quorum Threshold means that a smaller set of operators can support a dispersal request, whereas a high Quorum Threshold requires more operators to be available to provide liveness).
 - Adversary Threshold is the maximum percentage of the stake which can be held by nodes acting in an adversarial manner before the availability of a blob is affected.